Skip to content

 Book reviews

 c.
-Luci Carey, 'Book Review of Hans Steege, Ilaria Amelia Caggiano, Maria Cristina Gaeta and Benjamin von Bodungen (eds) Autonomous Vehicles and Civil Liability in a Global Perspective: Liability Law Study across the World in relation to SAEJ3016 Standard for Driving Automation (Springer, 2024)'
+Dr. Luci Carey, 'Book Review of Hans Steege, Ilaria Amelia Caggiano, Maria Cristina Gaeta and Benjamin von Bodungen (eds) Autonomous Vehicles and Civil Liability in a Global Perspective: Liability Law Study across the World in relation to SAEJ3016 Standard for Driving Automation (Springer, 2024)'

 Franziska Arnold-Dwyer, Book Review – Insurability of Emerging Risk: Law, Theory and Practice